leszrom/task/README.md

 1. Spring framework - allows you to reverse the control over the creation and management of objects and the injection of dependencies.
 2. Hibernate framework - an ORM tool (relational-object mapping) implementing the JPA standard (unified API API).
 It allows you to map Java objects to Entities and vice versa.
 3. Mysql connector java - a connector that allows you to connect to the MySQL database.
-4. Lombok - a library allowing the use of annotations such as: @Getter, @Setter, @AllArgsConstructor, @NoArgsConstructor, which at the time of compilation automatically write characteristic fragmennts of the code, ie getters, setters or constructors.
+4. Lombok - a library allowing the use of annotations such as: @Getter, @Setter, @AllArgsConstructor, @NoArgsConstructor, which at the time of compilation automatically write characteristic fragments of the code, ie getters, setters or constructors.
 5. Mockito - testing

 ## Deployment